Contact Us | Email: AAC-DMC@du.edu | 303-871-3670

 You should avoid wearing fabrics with complicated patterns.
 Solid colors look best on camera.
-Women may want to consider wearing a bit more make-up than usual due to the very bright lights in the studio.
+Due to the very bright lights in the studio.
 Also, please avoid wearing black or all white if you plan on using the black backdrop.

 Examples From Videos Created in the Studio

 An example of a live recording produced in the studio with displayed slides and a teleprompter.

 Lecture featuring video playback and touchscreen annotation (Clayton Kuklick, GSPP)